numericalalgorithmsgroup/dfols/docs/index.rst

 **Author:** `Lindon Roberts <lindon.roberts@anu.edu.au>`_

-DFO-LS is a flexible package for finding local solutions to nonlinear least-squares minimization problems (with optional bound constraints), without requiring any derivatives of the objective.
+DFO-LS is a flexible package for finding local solutions to nonlinear least-squares minimization problems (with optional convex constraints), without requiring any derivatives of the objective.
 DFO-LS stands for Derivative-Free Optimizer for Least-Squares.

 That is, DFO-LS solves

 .. math::

    \min_{x\in\mathbb{R}^n}  &\quad  f(x) := \sum_{i=1}^{m}r_{i}(x)^2 \\
-   \text{s.t.} &\quad  a \leq x \leq b
+   \text{s.t.} &\quad x \in C

-The upper and lower bounds on the variables are non-relaxable (i.e. DFO-LS will never ask to evaluate a point outside the bounds).
+The constraint set :math:`C` is assumed to be non-empty, closed and convex.
+Moreover, the constraints are non-relaxable (i.e. DFO-LS will never ask to evaluate a point that is not feasible).

 Full details of the DFO-LS algorithm are given in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_] .
 DFO-LS is a more flexible version of `DFO-GN <https://github.com/numericalalgorithmsgroup/dfogn>`_.